Updated: Apr 8

 Did they make up their own "stick fighting" system?
 If they claim to be teaching "stick fighting", ask where they've done it versus non-compliant, resisting opponents.
 If they never have... yeeeeaaahhh.
 Red flag.

 Do they just do their normal martial art with a rattan stick or a knife or kerambit in their hand?
 You can do that, of course.
 But you'll be missing out on all the benefits of the FMA method of training (including the incredible amount of efficiency we have in our drills) and you aren't learning an FMA, even if they do use our terms and they call it "arnis" or whatever.
-You're learning karate with sticks.

 You can't just do karate with a stick in your hand and call it escrima.
 You especially can't work with blunt weapons as blunt weapons and then do blade-y stuff with it without edge awareness and a basic understanding of how blades work, which isn't a trivial matter.